 • Child: Part of the little boy or girl you once were still lives in you.
 The Child ego state does not mean childishness or immaturity; it’s simply the creative, intuitive and spontaneous part of who you are.

-In our complete Games People Play summary (click here for full summary) we elaborate more on (i) the direct/indirect Parent states and our adapted/natural Child states, and (ii) how the 3 ego states above relate to social, material and individual programming that’re vital for us to survive and thrive.
+In our complete Games People Play summary, we elaborate more on (i) the direct/indirect Parent states and our adapted/natural Child states, and (ii) how the 3 ego states above relate to social, material and individual programming that are vital for us to survive and thrive.

 Analyzing Social Interactions

 Every social intercourse can be broken down into a series of transactions with (i) a stimulus (when 1 party acknowledges the other party), and (ii) a response (when the other party reacts to the stimulus).
 Transactional analysis / TA is about the diagnosing the ego state behind each stimulus and response.

 Complementary transactions happen when the response is appropriate and expected, e.g. you have a complementary logical Adult-Adult discussion.
 Crossed transactions happen when response is unexpected or out of context, e.g. you speak to someone as an Adult (expecting an Adult reaction), but they rebuke as a Parent.
 Generally, complementary transactions are smooth and sustainable, while crossed transactions lead to communications break-down.

 Basically, games are different from other social activities because they involve (i) ulterior motives and (ii) more complex outcomes.
 It’s typically triggered by a snare, followed by a series of transactions that seem straightforward at the social level but involve hidden motives at the psychological level.
 The game becomes explicit when the players start to change roles, creating crossed transactions, confusion and racket feelings.
 Such games are usually played repeatedly, without conscious thought.